- What is Organisation Design?

 The concept reverts the assumption of a leader that develops based on authority and power, and rather sees it as a source of support for their teams and organisation.
 Today the word “servant” is sometime disputed, but the principle outlined are used in many models listed here.

-The model was later elaborated with the help of Larry Spears, who has identified a number of characteristics for the Servant Leader in the book Servant Leadership.
+The model was later elaborated with the help of Larry Spears, who has identified a number of characteristics of the Servant Leader in the book Servant Leadership.
 Today, the Center for Servant Leadership maintains the legacy of Greenleaf’s work and advocates for the further development of this concept across the organisation.
 Many other authors have added to the concept, therefore the image that I put here is somehow a very good synthesis of the themes applied to the concept.

 Skills approach to Leadership

 The Skills Approach is a leader-centred perspective that focuses on the competencies necessary to become a leader.
-Rather than looking at characteristics that are innate and fixed, what is put in focus is one’s skills and the abilities can be learned and developed.
+Rather than looking at characteristics that are innate and fixed, what is put in focus is one’s skills and abilities can be learned and developed.
 The first author to illustrate this theory has been R. L. Katz.
-In a famous 1955 article appeared on Harvard Business Review (reprinted in 1974), he listed the skills needed to effectively “administer” an organization.
+In a famous 1955 article that appeared in Harvard Business Review (reprinted in 1974), he listed the skills needed to effectively “administer” an organization.

 Effective leadership depends on the three basic administrative skills: technical(things), human(people), and conceptual(ideas).
-While all three skills are crucial components for leaders, the relative importance of each each skill varies based on management levels.
+While all three skills are crucial components for leaders, the relative importance of each skill varies based on management levels.
 As shown above, technical and human skills are more important at lower management levels, the three different skills are equally important for middle managers, and conceptual and human skills are most important at upper management levels.

 A significant contribution to the Skills Theory has developed more recently, particularly by the contribution of Mumford and others (Mumford et al., 2000), as they revised a list of skills that can contribute to the development of Leadership.
 The authors identified a vast literature and concentrated on two broad competencies: Problem-Solving and Social Judgement.

-Many models present in the Competency Based Leadership Cluster derive from these original ideas.
+Many models present in the Competency-Based Leadership Cluster derive from these original ideas.

-Probably one of the more widely taught models on Leadership is Situational Leadership.
-Originally developed by Paul Hersey and Ken Blanchard at the end of the sixties s as they worked to their book Management of Organizational Behaviour (Hersey, Blanchard and Johnson, 2012) as a “life cycle theory of leadership” (Hersey and Blanchard, 1969).
+Probably one of the more widely taught models of Leadership is Situational Leadership.
+Originally developed by Paul Hersey and Ken Blanchard at the end of the sixties s as they worked on their book Management of Organizational Behaviour (Hersey, Blanchard and Johnson, 2012) as a “life cycle theory of leadership” (Hersey and Blanchard, 1969).
 In the late 1970s/early 1980s, Hersey and Blanchard both developed their own slightly divergent versions of the Situational Leadership Theory: the Situational Leadership Model (Hersey) and the Situational Leadership II Model (Blanchard).

 The theory describes four different leadership styles and four levels of individual or team maturity or readiness.
 It then combines these to suggest which style of leadership best suits which level of maturity.

 Both authors have continued to evolve the model, and are still expanding it.
 In the below figure, for example, you can track the current namings used by the SLII model.
-However the broad philosophy stays valid, and as it is easily understandable, it is widely used in training and learning context.
+However the broad philosophy stays valid, and as it is easily understandable, it is widely used in training and learning contexts.